 4. What are the obstacles to effective website analytics in professional services firms from stakeholders?

 a) Perceptions of the role of the website

 If you ask partners in law firms or accountancy firms what they consider to be the main functions of their website, many will still refer to it being an online brochure with the afterthought that there is some phonebook functionality so prospects and clients can find fee-earners’ contact details.

-Although stakeholders do understand the business models for Facebook or Google work by monetizing information about audiences, professional services firms’ stakeholders may not realize that their own website’s analytics can tell them far more about the market in which they operate than about the website itself.
+Although stakeholders do understand the business models for Facebook or Google work by monetizing information about audiences, they don’t necessarily realize that their own website’s analytics can also tell them far more about the market in which they operate than about the website itself.

-Nor do they necessarily realize that the website’s analytics (with appropriate configuration) is capable of granular tracking of high value activities like when each individual fee-earner is contacted, or that it can fulfil lead generation functions like revealing named companies anonymously visiting your service pages or fee-earner profiles.
+Nor do they realize that the website’s analytics (with appropriate configuration) is capable of granular tracking of high value activities like when each individual fee-earner is contacted, or that website analytics can fulfil lead generation functions like revealing named companies anonymously visiting your service pages or fee-earner profiles.

 If you told a partner in your firm that there’s no need to check-in with your largest client over the course of the year she or he would likely disagree.

-Yet many firms neglect their largest source of market data, their website’s analytics.
+Yet firms may neglect their largest source of market data, their website’s analytics.

 Typically stakeholders just don’t know this key Unique Visitor number, a key indicator of a firm’s footprint in the market.
 In our polling the majority of webinar attendees didn’t know their website’s rough visitor numbers.